-(i) NOTE: Install the lower two grommets first.
+ONTE: Install the lower two grommets first.

-- 6 Secure the intrusion switch cable to the system fan with an adhesive tape.

-- 7 Connect the system fan cable to the connector on the system board.

-- 8 Close the front panel door.

-- 9 Install the:
+- 6 Connect the system fan cable to the connector on the system board. - 7 Secure the intrusion switch cable to the system fan with an adhesive tape. - 8 Route the intrusion cable through the system fan grommet. - 9 Connect the intrusion switch cable to the connector on the system board. - 10 Close the front panel door. - 11 Install the: - a bezel - b cover - 12 Follow the procedure in After working inside your computer.

-- a intrusion switch

-- b bezel

-- c cover

-- 10 Follow the procedure in After working inside your computer.